How Does Brexit Affect Your Business?

 Get the latest online training on GDPR, post-Brexit

-Here at SAP Litmos, we understand that up-to-date training content is vital for business compliance.
+Here at Litmos, we understand that up-to-date training content is vital for business compliance.
 So, we’ve updated our GDPR courses to reflect the post-Brexit landscape.

 Please use this guide to help decide which course is right for your organisation.

-In the SAP Litmos Training Content March 2021 course release, you’ll find an updated Compliance Essentials – General Data Protection Regulation course.
+In the Litmos Training Content March 2021 course release, you’ll find an updated Compliance Essentials – General Data Protection Regulation course.

 Please keep your eyes peeled for the April course release, which will include updated versions of General Data Protection Regulation, GDPR Express, Assess and Learn General Data Protection Regulation, and Data Subject Access Requests.